Guided Tour of Search for Common Ground

 Core Principles

-1. Conflict is neither negative nor positive
+1. Conflict is different from violence and neither negative nor positive

 Conflict isn't a bad thing in and of itself.
-It is the natural result of differences between people - religious, political, ethnic, or whatever they might be.
+It is the natural result of differences between people - religious, political, ethnic, or whatever they may be.
 Those differences can enrich us and can be as much at the root of peaceful progress as at the root of violence.
 Dealing with these differences constructively is a skill that can be developed.

 2. Conflict can be transformed